 Provide your employees with training on sustainability.
 Your sustainability programme will not work if the entire workforce is not onboard.
 Organize lunch and learn events, share digital resources, or encourage discussion among your employees.
 Cultivating Capital created a list of useful videos you can start with.

 Empower your employees to take initiative and come up with new solutions to create a more sustainable business.
 Implement the solutions.
 It is likely they will have not only positive effect on the environment but also saves money for your business.
-You could also create a green team in your organization that will take the ownership of and manage sustainability initiatives.
+You could also create a green team in your organization that will take the ownership of and manage work sustainability initiatives.

 In order to make the sustainability truly embedded in your company culture it is essential to promote it internally and externally.
 Firstly, ensure that your company mission reflects your values.
 You can use an employee engagement survey for this.
 Secondly, praise and recognize the efforts made across internal communication channels and provide proactive employees with rewards.
 Facilitate external channels such as social media and local TV or newspaper to share the efforts with the wider world.
-It will help you develop a reputation for caring for the right thing, attract talent as well as you might inspire other organizations to implement sustainability into their business.
+It will help you develop a reputation for caring for the right thing, attract talent as well as you might inspire other organizations to implement sustainability into their workplace.

 Reducing impact of your organization can be a scary and longsome process.
 Fortunately, there is a myriad of resources and companies that can help you make this happen.
 Large companies such as Deloitte as well as smaller companies such as Cultivating Capital, Southwest Environmental Limited or Eunomia in Bristol can help you develop a tailored strategy for your business.